Royal Engineers: Abney Level

 An Abney level is an instrument used in surveying which consists of a fixed sighting tube, a movable spirit level that is connected to a pointing arm, and a protractor scale.
 The Abney level is an easy to use, relatively inexpensive, and when used correctly an accurate surveying tool.
 The Abney level was invented by Sir William de Wiveleslie Abney (1843–1920) who was a Royal Engineer, an English astronomer and chemist best known for his pioneering of colour photography and colour vision.
 Abney invented this instrument under the employment of the Royal School of Military Engineering in Chatham, England, in the 1870s.

 H.M.
 Dockyards

+The first Royal Engineers officers were posted to Bermuda from 1783, primarily to aid naval hydrographers, notably including Thomas Hurd, with surveys required for the establishment of a base for the North America Station (which would absorb the Newfoundland Station in 1825, becoming the North America and Newfoundland Station, the Jamaica Station in 1830, becoming the North America and West Indies Station, and was finally renamed the America and West Indies Station in 1926, having absorbed what had been the South East Coast of America Station and the Pacific Station) of the Royal Navy at Bermuda and to improve or construct coastal fortifications and other defence works required to secure Bermuda as a naval base.
+Civilian tradesmen were initially hired to complete works, but units of the Royal Sappers and Miners were subsequently posted to the Bermuda Garrison.
+The Royal Navy operated from St. George's Town at the East End of the archipelago from 1794, with Admiralty House, Bermuda nearby at Rose Hill and then Mount Wyndham, but the Admiralty began purchasing land at the West End in 1795, which would include Ireland Island, for a purpose-built naval yard.
+Construction of the Royal Naval Dockyard, Bermuda was underway there by the American War of 1812.
+Lieutenant-Colonel James Robertson Arnold, Royal Engineers, a son of Brigadier General Benedict Arnold, was posted to Bermuda (which was to be designated as an Imperial fortress) in 1816 to oversee the construction works at the dockyard.

 In 1873, Captain Henry Brandreth RE was appointed Director of the Department of Architecture and Civil Engineering, later the Admiralty Works Department.
 Following this appointment many Royal Engineer officers superintended engineering works at Royal Navy Dockyards in various parts of the world, including the Royal Naval Dockyard, Bermuda, home base for vessels of the North America and West Indies Station.